makerdao/dss-allocator/README.md

 ## Technical Assumptions:
 - A `uint32` is suitable for storing timestamps or time intervals in the funnels, as the current version of the Allocation System is expected to be deprecated long before 2106.
 - A `uint96` is suitable for storing token amounts in the funnels, as amounts in the scale of 70B are not expected to be used.
-This implies that the Allocation System does not support tokens with very low prices.
+This implies that the Allocation System does not support tokens with extremely low prices.
 - As with most MakerDAO contracts, non standard token implementations are assumed to not be supported.
 As examples, this includes tokens that:
   * Do not have a decimals field or have more than 18 decimals.
   * Do not revert and instead rely on a return value.